SovaNetwork/network-enclave/README.md

-# Corsa Enclave
+# Hyperstate Enclave

-Corsa Enclave is a service that hosts the network master key and provides various methods for use, such as deriving child keys and signing transactions.
+Hyperstate Enclave is a service that hosts the network master key and provides various methods for use, such as deriving child keys and signing transactions.
 It uses Bitcoin's BIP32 hierarchical deterministic wallets to derive Bitcoin addresses and keys from Ethereum addresses.

 ## Features